 The Exchange represents that the same surveillance procedures applicable to all other options currently listed and traded on the Exchange will apply to options on Ether Funds, and that it has the necessary systems capacity to support the new option series.
 The Exchange's existing surveillance and reporting safeguards are designed to deter and detect possible manipulative behavior which might arise from listing and trading options on ETFs and ETPs, such as (existing) precious metalcommodity backed ETP options, as well as the proposed options on Ether Funds.
 The Exchange believes that its surveillance procedures are adequate to properly monitor the trading of options on Ether Funds in all trading sessions and to deter and detect violations of Exchange rules.
 Specifically, the Exchange's market surveillance staff will have access to surveillances that it conducts, and that the Financial Industry Regulatory Authority ("FINRA") conducts on its behalf, with respect to the Ether Funds and, as appropriate, would review activity in the underlying Funds when conducting surveillances for market abuse or manipulation in the options on the Ether Funds.
 Additionally, the Exchange is a member of the Intermarket Surveillance Group ("ISG") under the ISG Agreement.
 ISG members work together to coordinate surveillance and investigative information sharing in the stock, options, and futures markets.
 In addition to the surveillance that is conducted by the Exchange's market surveillance staff, the Exchange would also be able to obtain information regarding trading in shares of the Ether Funds on other exchanges though ISG.
 Further, the Exchange has a Regulatory Services Agreement ("RSA") with FINRA.
-Pursuant to a multi-party 17d-2 joint plan, all options exchanges allocate regulatory responsibilities to FINRA to conduct certain optionsrelated market surveillances.37 The Exchange notes that it will implement any new surveillance procedures it deems necessary to effectively monitor the trading of options on the Ether Funds.
+Pursuant to a multi-party 17d-2 joint plan, all options exchanges allocate regulatory responsibilities to FINRA to conduct certain optionsrelated market surveillances.35 The Exchange notes that it will implement any new surveillance procedures it deems necessary to effectively monitor the trading of options on the Ether Funds.

 The underlying shares of spot ether ETPs, including the Ether Funds, are also subject to safeguards related to addressing market abuse and manipulation.
-As the Commission stated in its order approving proposals of several exchanges to list and trade shares of spot ether-based exchange-traded products:
+As the Commission stated in its order approving proposals of several exchanges to list and trade shares of spot ether-based exchangetraded products:

 Each Exchange has a comprehensive surveillance-sharing agreement with the [CME] via their common membership in the Intermarket Surveillance Group.
-This facilitates the sharing of information that is available to the CME through its surveillance of its markets, including its surveillance of the CME ether futures market.
+This facilitates the sharing of information that is available to the CME through its surveillance of its markets, including its surveillance of the CME ether futures market.36 agreements could reasonably be 'expected to assist in surveilling for fraudulent and manipulative acts and practices in the specific context of [the Ether ETPs]."
+37 In light of surveillance measures related to both options and futures as well as the underlying Ether Funds,38 the Exchange believes that existing surveillance procedures are designed to deter and detect possible manipulative behavior which might potentially arise from listing and trading the proposed options on the Ether Funds.

-The Exchange states that, given the consistently high correlation between the CME ether futures market and the spot ether market, as confirmed by the Commission through robust correlation analysis, the Commission was able to conclude that such surveillance sharing agreements could reasonably be "expected to assist in surveilling for fraudulent and manipulative acts and practices in the specific context of [the Ether ETPs]."
+The Exchange states that, given the consistently high correlation between the CME ether futures market and the spot ether market, as confirmed by the Commission through robust correlation analysis, the Commission was able to conclude that such surveillance sharing